Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Mr. Keita Nohara, Advertising Guidance Officer, Supervisory Guidance and Narcotics Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a lecture titled "Monitoring Project for Sales Information Provision Activities".

-Mr. Nohara gave an overview of the "Fiscal Year 2022 Sales Information Provision Activity Surveillance Project," and explained the main points of the project, highlighting the main cases of questionable reports.
+Mr. Nohara gave an overview of the "Fiscal Year 2022 Sales Information Provision Activity Monitoring Project," and also highlighted major cases of questionable reports, explaining the main points of the project.
 He stated that "inappropriate sales information provision activities are still being conducted in the "closed" environment where pharmaceutical company representatives visit medical institutions to explain products and provide information to on-site physicians and pharmacists," and that "pharmaceutical companies should take the following actions to ensure that medical professionals properly verify and ultimately use pharmaceutical products appropriately.
 Pharmaceutical companies need to provide information requested by healthcare professionals so that healthcare professionals can properly verify and consequently use pharmaceuticals appropriately.

 He also called for "the appropriate and accurate provision of information, both positive and negative, for the safe and proper use of pharmaceuticals," and for "the inappropriate provision of information to be an opportunity to review the company's overall system and education, rather than a problem for MRs and other front-line workers.